MicrosoftDocs/m365copilot-docs/docs/api-plugin-authentication.md

 ## OAuth 2.0 authorization code flow

 This authentication scheme allows a plugin to access an API using a bearer token acquired by an OAuth 2.0 authorization code flow.
-This can be represented in an OpenAPI document in the `securitySchemes` property.
+This scheme can be represented in an OpenAPI document in the `securitySchemes` property.
 See [OAuth 2.0](https://swagger.io/docs/specification/authentication/oauth2/) for details.

 > [!IMPORTANT]
 > API plugins only support the authorization code flow for OAuth 2.0.